joemasilotti/masilotti.com/_posts/2021-01-28-xctest-name-readability.md

 Naming things is hard.
 And naming tests is no exception.
 But XCTest adds another layer of complexity: test names have to be functions.

-The framework creates a test for every function that starts with “test” in your `XCTestCase` subclass.
+The framework creates a test for every function that starts with "test" in your `XCTestCase` subclass.
 Examples from [Apple’s docs](https://developer.apple.com/documentation/xctest/defining_test_cases_and_test_methods) include:

 ```swift
 class NetworkReachabilityTests: XCTestCase {